General information and tips for prospective fellowship applicants

 • Eligible colleges include two-year and four-year universities in the United States

-• Students who apply must have a minimum GPA of a 3.6.
+• Students who apply must have a minimum GPA of 3.6.
 Current (unofficial) transcripts must be sent with the application

 • High School students who are applying must have a letter of acceptance from the college they intend to attend.
 A copy of this letter must be included in the application.